landerrosette/strider/README.md

 ### Build and Install

-Use the following commands to build and install Strider, including kernel modules `strider` and `xt_strider`, an utility program `striderctl`, and a shared library `libxt_strider.so`.
+Use the following commands to build and install Strider, including kernel modules `strider` and `xt_strider`, an utility program `striderctl`, and a shared library `libxt_strider.so`:

 ```shell
 autoreconf -i